Core Concepts

 This page is descriptive only.

-It does not define an executable system, operational stack, or control architecture.
+It does not define an executable system, operational stack, control architecture, benchmark, model-evaluation tool, runtime guardrail, certification system, governance mechanism, or safety guarantee.

 Definition layer overview